MrithulMurali/FRT-Medicords/README.md

 # What is Medicords?

 Medicords is a health based web application.
-It is a website where hospitals can register and store records of their patients and even patients can view their prescription in a read only mode.
+It is a website where hospitals can register and store records of their patients.
+While patients can view their records in their respective accounts in a read-only mode.